CyrilArtFX/OpenGLEngine/README.md

-# Minecraft Open GL
+# OpenGL Engine

-*A simple minecraft clone made from scratch using OpenGL and C++.
-The OpenGL part mainly come from learnopengl.com*
+A simple 3D game engine made with OpenGL and C++